jbahamon/jbahamon.github.io/_posts/2021-02-27-menus-inventories-and-items.markdown

 - Minor statistics such as total play time, in-game money and story progression.

 As said before, some games put some of these stuff elsewhere.
-Final Fantasy 6 has the main menu screen handle general stats and party reordering, while the Status screen shows detailed stats.
+Final Fantasy VI has the main menu screen handle general stats and party reordering, while the Status screen shows detailed stats.
 Chrono Trigger shows party stats in the Equip submenu, and the Party submenu only handles party reordering.
 Pokémon